-Two pizza takeaway and delivery outlets in a suburban parade, near a
+Two pizza takeaway and delivery outlets in a suburban parade, near a very busy road are open until midnight every day.
+This generates a high level of activity during trading hours.

 - Assaults on delivery staff.